-□ Ensure they gather any supplies they will need for the next 24 hours (medicines, baby food, diapers, ord Information located within this section

-Once you are satisfied that all personnel from the residence are accounted for, deliver them to the

-On the way to the Reception Centre, notify the Public Safety Group Supervisor of your progress □ Ensure that the residents check in at the Reception Centre with the Reception Centre
+- ☐ Make sure they are all accounted for. - ☐ Ensure they gather any supplies they will need for the next 24 hours (medicines, baby food, diapers, etc.) - ☐ Ask them if they have any questions. - □ Once you are satisfied that all personnel from the residence are accounted for, deliver them to the Reception Centre. - ☐ On the way to the Reception Centre, notify the Public Safety Group Supervisor of your progress and estimated time of arrival at the Reception Centre. - ☐ Ensure that the residents check in at the Reception Centre with the Reception CentreRepresentative before you leave for your next assignment.

+Record information on the following forms located within this section acuation Notice

+- ☐ Resident Contact Log☐ Air Monitoring Log☐

+- ☐ ICS 214 Activity Log

+- □ Evacuation Notice